Multidimensional $\Lambda$-Wright-Fisher processes with general frequency-dependent selection: General results

 \subsection{Large population limit}

 We will now prove that by rescaling time and taking the large population limit ($N \to \infty$), we may obtain a time and space continuous process.
 We focus on the case

-and to get a proper limit process, we will rescale the time by a factor of order $\rho_N$.
-Before stating this result we need to introduce the following notations, for any finite measure $\Lambda$ on $[0,1]$ and $\alpha \in (0,1/2)$:
+and to get a proper limit process, we will rescale the time by a factor of order $\min\{\rho_N^{-1},N\}$.
+For example, in the case $Q_N(\{1\})=1$, we obtain the scale of the neutral Wright Fisher model, and in the case $1-Q_N(\{1\})=O(1/N)$ (corresponding to weak selection), the scale is the evolutionary scale $N$.
+If $1-Q_N(\{1\})=O(1/N^b)$ for $b\in(0,1)$ (which corresponds to moderate selection) the scale is $N^b.$ Before stating our result we need to introduce the following notations, for any finite measure $\Lambda$ on $[0,1]$ and $\alpha \in (0,1/2)$:

 Let us also denote for $K \in \N^*$ the $K$-th simplex